-- 3. There are changes in the needs or status of the young person - 4.
+- a.
+Services are being provided in accordance with the young person's PCP - b.
+Services in the PCP are adequate and effective - c.
+There are changes in the needs or status of the young person - d.
 The young person is making progress toward his or her goals

-High Fidelity Wraparound Facilitator will as scheduled track progress and ensures the TOMS and Transition Assets Tool are completed on a set schedule.
-The targeted case manager will complete NC TOPPs as scheduled.
+The High-Fidelity Wraparound Facilitator will as scheduled track progress and ensures the TOMS and Transition Assets Tool are completed on a set schedule.
+The targeted case manager will complete the NC TOPPS as scheduled.
 The duration of services will be based upon medical necessity and the youth and family's willingness to participate in the program.

-8. Client Protections
+8 Client Protections:

-The provider ensures that Wraparound Facilitators and Family and Youth Support Partner complete the state required certification and training for High Fidelity Wraparound, which ensures application of the HFW evidenced based practice.
-Team members must successfully complete skill and competency-based training to provide Wraparound Facilitation, Family Support Partner, and Youth Support Partner as evidenced by completion of the NC HFWTP High Fidelity Wraparound Training and Certification Requirements.
-The provider ensures that all Wraparound supervisory staff complete the NC HFWTP required training and have successfully completed skill and competency-based training to supervise Wraparound Facilitators, Family Support Partner, and Youth Support Partner as evidenced by certification as a High Fidelity Wraparound Coach.
+The provider ensures that the Wraparound Facilitators and Family and Youth Support Partners complete the state required credentialing and training for High-Fidelity Wraparound, which ensures application of the HFW evidenced-based practice.
+Team members must successfully complete skill and competency-based training to provide Wraparound Facilitation, Family Support Partner, and Youth Support Partner as evidenced by completion of the NC HFWTP High-Fidelity Wraparound Training and Credentialing Requirements.
+The provider ensures that all Wraparound supervisory staff complete the NC HFWTP required training and have successfully completed skill and competency-based training to supervise Wraparound Facilitators, Family Support Partners, and Youth Support Partners as evidenced by credentialing as a High-Fidelity Wraparound Coach.

 Certification of team members must be completed within 9 months for new teams and 6 months for existing teams.
-Providers also must work closely with NC HFWTP Specialists to complete certification and training requirements.
-Family Support Partner must also be certified as a National Parent Support Provider within one year from hire and the Youth Support Partner must attend Peer2Peer training one-year from hire.
+Providers also must work closely with NC HFWTP Specialists to complete credentialing and training requirements.
+Family Support Partners must also be certified as a National Parent Support Provider within one year from credentialing and the Youth Support Partner must attend Peer2Peer training one year from hire.